Jobs for Math Majors

 2. Software Engineer

 Software engineering is without a doubt one of the fastest growing industries, and it is one of the best career options for math majors.
 Software developers and programmers may work for a variety of businesses or organizations designing, installing, testing and maintaining software systems.
 This job is absolutely essential to the development and maintenance of technologies.
 If you’re interested in becoming a software engineer, the first step is learning the basics of coding and becoming familiar with common programming languages.
-If you can, try taking on computer science as a second major or a minor.
-Typically, all you need to break into the field is a demonstrable competence in programming, though a bachelor’s degree will certainly give you a leg up over the competition.
+Typically, all you need to break into the field is a demonstrable competence in computer programming.

 Median annual wage: $97,770